Dr Tay Lik Wui Edgar

 Among those associated with MitraClip are small risks of infection at the entry site, damage to blood vessels and/or cardiac structures, bleeding and the development of a clot or air bubble, which can lead to stroke.
 The risks of device migration are uncommon.
 Occasionally, an inter-atrial communication may persist which requires a separate procedure to close this.

-Unsuitable candidates include those who are at high risk of bleeding and those unable to tolerate the blood thinning medicines required for the procedure; patients with active infection of the mitral valve; patients with severe stenotic rheumatic heart disease; those who have a blood clot within the heart chamber or the blood vessels through which the MitraClip needs to be delivered.
+Unsuitable candidates include those who are at high risk of bleeding and those unable to tolerate the blood thinning medicines required for the procedure; patients with active infection of the mitral valve; patients with severe stenotic rheumatic heart disease; those who have a blood clot within the heart chamber or the blood vessels through which the TEER needs to be delivered.

-Each individual patient has to be carefully reviewed by cardiologists and/or cardiac surgeons experienced in the MitraClip procedure to determine their suitability.
-Speak to a cardiologist about your condition to have your concerns addressed before deciding if MitraClip is right for you.
+Each individual patient must be carefully reviewed by cardiologists and/or cardiac surgeons experienced in the TEER procedure to determine their suitability.